bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 Provider type must be one of the following values: "cassandra", "aerospike", "zookeeper", "kafka", "ES", "JDBC", "REST"

-Config settings must contain (<driver> is a value of field "driver"):
+Config settings must contain (<driver> is a value of the "driver" field):

 - driver.<driver> - name of file with JDBC driver (must exists in files) (e.g. "mysql-connector-java-5.1.6.jar")
 - driver.<driver>.class - name of class of this driver (e.g. "com.mysql.jdbc.Driver")